Meeds-io/meeds/README.md

 Build options
 -------------

-Add `-Pskip-archive` in your build command line to not generate the final zip archive (and thus gain few seconds of build).
+Add `-Dskip-archive` in your build command line to not generate the final zip archive (and thus gain few seconds of build).

 *TIP* : Your build will be faster (~40%) using a JDK7